sair-lab/flax/README.md

 ## Publications

-If you our code in your own work, please cite:
+If you used our code in your research, or you find our work useful, please cite us as:
 ```
+@article{du2025fast,
+  title={Fast Task Planning with Neuro-Symbolic Relaxation},
+  author={Du, Qiwei and Li, Bowen and Du, Yi and Su, Shaoshu and Fu, Taimeng and Zhan, Zitong and Zhao, Zhipeng and Wang, Chen},
+  journal={arXiv preprint arXiv:2507.15975},
+  year={2025}
+}
 ```